davoodharun/vsts-devops/README.md

 # Continuous Integration and Delivery Pipeline with VSTS and Selenium
-This project contains several artifacts that can be utilized to automated browser testing in a continuous integration and delivery pipiline within VSTS.
+This project contains several artifacts that can be utilized to run automated browser testing in a continuous integration and delivery pipiline within VSTS.
 This project includes:

 - 1 Sample VSTS dashboard widget extension
     - Widget can be added to a VSTS project dashboard and used to display automated test results.
 Users can also download and view test data and test run information